How Long Does it Take to Get Addicted to Percocet?

 Restored Path Detox is a North Texas resource for individuals who want to safely detox from Percocet misuse and addiction to other substances.
 We assist you in getting on the road to recovery through a brief stay in our detox facility in the Dallas area.
 With over 35 years of experience, our team of specialists provides safe detox solutions to everyone, from young adults to senior citizens.

 Restored Path Detox is DFW’s premier location for medically supervised alcohol and drug detox.
 Conveniently located in Frisco, we provide a safe sanctuary for healing that is also a state-of-the-art detoxification facility for a wide range of substances.
 Our compassionate physicians and therapists want you to get well and are committed to removing any existing barriers to your care.
-Restored Path’s board-certified medical professionals and highly qualified RNs have extensive critical care experience and are available to monitor your detox program 24 hours a day, seven days a week.
+Restored Path’s board-certified medical professionals and highly qualified nursing team have extensive critical care experience and are available to monitor your detox program 24 hours a day, seven days a week.

 If you or a loved one are struggling with drug or alcohol use, call us today and take your first step towards recovery: 469-827-0000.